nikhilkalhan92/Project-2/README.md

 - Index Page - if you click out, you will get another pop up modal of start new game or continue the one you are in.

+- The game will end and take you to the homepage, showing who won once a player reaches the 2 score.

 ## 4. Technologies Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML)